danysdragons/PlantUML/README.md

 PlantUML provides a declarative syntax for generating various UML diagrams: class diagrams, sequence diagrams, use case diagrams etc.

-An example of the markup for a state transition diagram
+An example of the markup for a state transition diagram:

 ```